Motion-Project/motion/README.md

-Motionplus
+MotionPlus
 =============

 ## Description

-Motionplus is a program that monitors the video signal from one or more cameras and is able to detect if a significant part of the picture has changed.
+MotionPlus is a program that monitors the video signal from one or more cameras and is able to detect if a significant part of the picture has changed.
 Or in other words, it can detect motion.

 ## Documentation

-The documentation for Motionplus is contained within the file motionplus_guide.html.
+The documentation for MotionPlus is contained within the file motionplus_guide.html.

 The offline version of this file is available in the **doc/motionplus** directory.